 There’s nothing quite like a classic bite of rocky road, it happens to be a particular favourite of mine, but I always feel very naughty afterwards.
 It must be something to do with all that marshmallow!
 Either way I tend to reserve making it only on special occasions.
 One such occasion happens to be Easter!
 Oh and low and behold, it is Easter!
-So I thought why not knock up a couple of yummy batches for my Easter Hampers for my family instead, then I won’t have a chance to eat any!
-(I mean except for taste testing of course!)
-Whether it’s for a special ocassion or just because, you can now enjoy that classic Australian recipe Gluten Free Rocky Road!
+So I thought why not knock up a batch or two and make as gifts.
+Whether it’s for a special occasion or just because, you can now enjoy that classic Australian recipe Gluten Free Rocky Road!

 Why not even give it a bit of an Easter twist with the addition of some solid egg chocolates?
-Or for the non-glutards amongst us, some Cadbury Creme Eggs?
+Or even some Cadbury Creme Eggs for a truly decadent treat?!!
 Hmmm my mouth is watering just thinking about it.

 Classic Gluten Free Rocky Road